Airbus: Civilian

+In December 2024, it was reported that the total aircraft delivery in the year for Airbus has reached 643 units, with 84 planes delivered in November 2024 alone.
+Subsequently, in January 2025, it was reported that Airbus had successfully delivered 766 aircraft to its customers out of 878 orders in the entire 2024, marking a 4% increase from the previous year.
+In October 2025, the A320 overtook the Boeing 737 as the most delivered airliner.

 Corporate jets

 Airbus Corporate Jets markets and modifies new aircraft for private and corporate customers.
-It has a model range that parallels the commercial aircraft offered by the company, ranging from the A318 Elite to the double-deck Airbus A380 Prestige.
-Following the entry of the 737 based Boeing Business Jet, Airbus joined the business jet market with the A319 Corporate Jet in 1997.
-Although the term Airbus Corporate jet was initially used only for the A319CJ, it is now often used for all models, including the VIP widebodies.
-As of December 2008, 121 corporate and private jets are operating, and 164 aircraft have been ordered, including an A380 Prestige and 107 A320 family Corporate Jets.
+It has a model range that parallels the commercial aircraft offered by the company.
+Following the entry of the 737-based Boeing Business Jet, Airbus joined the business jet market with the A319 Corporate Jet in 1997.
+Although the term Airbus Corporate Jet was initially used only for the A319CJ, it is now often used for all models, including VIP widebodies.
+As of December 2008, 121 corporate and private jets are operating, and 164 aircraft have been ordered.

+The company is also a 10% owner of Dassault Aviation, which builds the Falcon family of smaller business jets.